Application Insights: Your Guide to Letters of Recommendation

 - submitted through the online application system

-Letters should reference the MCIT Online program and cannot be reused from a different program.
-If you applied to MCIT Online in the past, you may reuse the recommendations you submitted at that time—but the recommenders need to resubmit the letters.
+Letters should reference the Penn Engineering Online program you are applying to and cannot be reused from a different program.
+If you applied to Penn Engineering Online in the past, you may reuse the recommendations you submitted at that time—but the recommenders need to resubmit the letters.

 How the process works